Planning a holiday is an exciting time, and it can be even more exciting if you’re able to save money and have a cruise vacation for less!

 Bring your own water bottle onto the ship, or refill it in one of their buffet restaurants during the day.
 You can fill up your water bottle in the buffet restaurant before you head out on a shore excursion.

-This is a great way to avoid buying a lot of expensive bottled water when you are on land.
-Just remember to bring a sturdy backpack to carry your water and other items.
+This is a great way to avoid buying expensive bottled water on land.
+Remember to bring a sturdy backpack to carry your water and other items.

-Tip Number 13: Research ports of call and save on shore excursions.
+13. Research ports of call and save on shore excursions

-It is not difficult to find out which ports are popular with cruisers, but you may want to research less frequented destinations as well to see what they offer in terms of excursions and activities for all ages.
-This way you can decide which cruise suits you and your family best.
+It is not difficult to find out which ports are popular with cruisers, but you may want to research less frequented destinations to see what they offer in terms of excursions and activities for all ages.
+This way, you can decide which cruise suits you and your family best.

-Instead of joining the group excursions offered by your cruise line which are quite expensive , you may want to do a self tour.
+Instead of joining the expensive shore excursions offered by your cruise line, you can do a self-tour.
 Or find a tour provider outside the port.
-There are many cruise ports that have tours offered by locals which can be much cheaper and still provide an authentic experience of their country’s culture.
-This is a sure way to save money and cruise for less and some shore excursions run into hundreds of dollars per person.
+Many cruise ports have tours offered by locals, which can be much cheaper and provide an authentic cultural experience.
+This is a sure way to save money and cruise for less.

-Viator has a huge selection of excursions at many of the most popular ports and at a much better price than what the cruise line offers.
+Viator has a vast selection of excursions at many of the most popular ports and at a much better price than the cruise line offers.

-In order to save money on your cruise, pack smartly and follow our list of packing essentials.
+Pack smartly to save money on your cruise, and follow our list of packing essentials.

 Bring clothing that is both comfortable and stylish in case you need to dress up.
 And bring enough clothes so that you don’t have to keep buying souvenirs while on board.
-Remember not all ships have laundry facilities and you want to avoid spending on the laundry service on board.
+Not all ships have laundry facilities, and you want to avoid spending the laundry service on board.

-At the same time it’s important to not over pack for your cruise vacation because luggage fees can really add up if you check in a suitcase that is too heavy at the airport!
-Checking the baggage rules for maximum weight and weigh you suitcase at home before you leave!
+At the same time, it’s essential not to overpack for your cruise vacation because luggage fees can add up if you check in a too-heavy suitcase at the airport!
+Check the baggage rules for maximum weight, and weigh your suitcase at home before you leave!

-You may be wondering how you’ll afford tipping, but if you book everything in advance at the same time then it will simplify things and help save money.
-Be sure your cruise cost includes the price of tips (gratuities) and then you will not have to think about this whilst you are on board.
+You may be wondering how you’ll afford to tip, but if you book everything in advance simultaneously, it will simplify things and help save money.
+Be sure your cruise cost includes the price of tips (gratuities), and then you will not have to think about this while you are on board.

-They will however do their utmost to keep you happy and help immediately if any problems with service arise during your time on board.
+They will do their utmost to keep you happy and help immediately if any service-related problems arise during your time on board.
 Most large cruise ships have fantastic service.
-And a little note to let you know that gratuities help pay the wages of the ship personel.
+And a little note to let you know that gratuities help pay the wages of the ship personnel.
 They want happy and returning customers!

 So that’s it!
 These are our best tips.
-Before you choose your cruise consider how best you can save money and cruise for less.
-That way you can cruise cheaply, cruise often stick to your budget and still have a great vacation.
+Before you choose your cruise, consider how best you can save money and cruise for less.
+That way, you can cruise cheaply, stick to your budget, and still have a great vacation.